1. Ada

 Q: How long do night sweats last after COVID-19?

-A: Studies suggest that on average, night sweats may last for 103 days after the infection.
-This is however an average, so some people may experience night sweats for a shorter or longer duration of time.
+A: Studies suggest that, on average, night sweats may last for 103 days after the infection.
+However, this is an average.
+So, some people may experience night sweats for a shorter or longer duration.

 Q: How long do night sweats last with COVID-19?

-A: In most cases, night sweats only last a few nights and go away on their own afterwards.
+A: In most cases, night sweats only last a few nights and go away afterward.

 Q: Are night sweats common with COVID-19?

-A: Night sweats can occur with COVID-19, but they aren’t a common symptom.
+A: Night sweats can occur with COVID-19, but they are not a common symptom.

 Q: How to help night sweats with COVID-19?

 A: Night sweats usually go away on their own once the infection has cleared.
-You can try sleeping in a cool room in order to make yourself more comfortable.
+You can try sleeping in a cool room to make yourself more comfortable.